ropensci/nasapower/README.md

 ## Introduction

-*nasapower* aims to make it quick, easy and efficient to automate downloading NASA-POWER agroclimatology data in your R session as a tidy data frame.
+*nasapower* aims to make it quick, easy and efficient to automate downloading NASA-POWER data in your R session as a tidy data frame.

 *nasapower* only provides one function, `get_power()`, which will download specified variables and return a tidy data frame of the